SIH-ClapForKrishna/.github/profile/README.md

 This is the GitHub organization created to host the repositories of the FisHook app, a Flutter/Firebase based implementation of a hosting platform for a MobilenetV2 model to classify various species of saltwater fishes.

-View a compilation of the original research conducted as part of this project in the form of our <a href="https://arxiv.org/abs/2304.01524" target="_blank">paper</a>, accepted for presentation at OCEANS '23 Limerick, Ireland.
+View a compilation of the original research conducted as part of this project in the form of our <a href="https://arxiv.org/abs/2304.01524" target="_blank">paper</a>, accepted for presentation at <a href="https://limerick23.oceansconference.org/" target="_blank">OCEANS '23 Limerick, Ireland</a>.

 ![fishook-logo](https://raw.githubusercontent.com/SIH-ClapForKrishna/.github/main/profile/fishook-logo.png)